Why you should read Coorg Stories and Essays? Here is what C.P. Belliappa has to say.

 interact with David Lascelles, eighth Earl of Harewood, a direct descendant of Queen Victoria.

 Researching the story of Victoria Gowramma was an incredible adventure.
 I was able to unearth important documents and photographs especially from the archives of The Times.
-I have reproduced several of the archived materials that I used to reconstruct the long-forgotten story of Victoria Gowramma.
+I have reproduced several of the archived materials that I used to reconstruct the long-forgotten story of Victoria Gowramma. - Part III is devoted to events that took place in Coorg during the freedom struggle and the political developments of that momentous era.
+As mentioned earlier, the details of the

 merger of Coorg with Karnataka in 1956 is covered in this section.
 My father, C.M.
 Poonacha, was a prominent freedom fighter from Coorg.
 Through his personal